The plant Monarch butterflies depend on for survival.

 What is U-We-HNO?

-These two invasive animals have expanded their range into Missouri over the past 50 years due to our state's changing climate.
+During the winter graphing session, these two invasive animals have expanded their range into Missouri over the past 50 years due to our state's changing climate.
+One is a land mammal and one is a bird.

 What are Nine Banded Armadillos / Armadillos and Black Vultures?